drquasi/godot-test/README.md

 # godot-test

-Archival for test game built on Godot with GDScript.
+Archival for a test tutorial game built on Godot with GDScript.